 “No…” Kimmy looked timid.
 “I’m just telling the truth.
 You were turning around to talk to me too.
 So you weren’t really watching where you were going either.
 And when you turned around to face front again, it just happened.”

 Cyndi put her book down.
 “What are you trying to get at?”

 “I’m just saying we should just drop it.
 We’re here to have fun, not…”

 Kimmy knew that was final.
 She was reluctant, but she had no choice but to jot down the information Cyndi told her to.

 “This is it,” Vic and Cyndi said at the same time as they were exiting the library from the opposite direction leading to the entrance.

 Jensen and Kimmy remained silent.
 It was only until they were at the door that both groups realized the other’s existence.

 “Why are you here?”
 Vic demanded, his eyes studying Cyndi cautiously.
 “Trying to spy on us?”

 Cyndi rolled her eyes.
 “Nonsense.
 Each group has a different puzzle to work with so why would I care to waste my time and spy on others?”

 He reached a hand out to push her down on her shoulders, forcing her to restore to her normal height.
-“Sure, shorty, I have so much times on my hands.”
+“Sure, Shorty, I have so much time on my hands.”